Signs of Stroke

 A diagnostic work-up for stroke includes physical and neurological examinations, patient's medical history, blood tests (to measure blood glucose levels, blood coagulation time, cardiac enzymes, and other factors), and imaging tests.
-Many of the same procedures are used to diagnose a stroke and to evaluate the risk of future major stroke in patients who have had a transient ischemic attack (TIA).
+Many of the same procedures are used to diagnose a stroke and to evaluate the risk of future major stroke in people who have had a transient ischemic attack (TIA).

 Time is a critical factor in treating stroke.
 Doctors do not want to delay treatment too long by doing too many diagnostic tests.
-When a patient arrives in the emergency department, the doctor may recommend one or more of the following tests:
+When a person arrives in the emergency department, the doctor may recommend one or more of the following tests:

 Several different types of blood tests are used to determine the patient's condition.
 They include blood tests for: